simonesilvestroni/m2m-website/_posts/2021-06-03-the-die-is-cast.md

 ### Production

-- Recorded between the UK, Italy and the United States
+Recorded between the UK, Italy and the United States.
-- _Papillon_ produced by Simone Silvestroni and Gerald Duchene
+_Papillon_ produced by Simone Silvestroni and Gerald Duchene.
-- _Land Of Kings_ produced by Simone Silvestroni
+_Land Of Kings_ produced by Simone Silvestroni.
-- Mixed and mastered by Simone Silvestroni
+Mixed and mastered by Simone Silvestroni.

+---

 {: .small }
 &copy; 2018 Dan Ecclestone